NewNattzy/Training/README.md

-# main-project
-Make your code Greate again!
+# Make your code Greate again!